sugarcrm/sucrose/README.md

 <script src="sucrose.min.js"></script>
 ```

-To render a chart, instantiate a new chart model, configure chart with options, bind data to a svg container and call the chart model.
+To render a chart, instantiate a new chart model, configure chart with options, bind data to a SVG container and call the chart model.
 ```html
 <div id="chart_" class="chart">
   <svg class="sucrose sc-chart"></svg>